 Once assessed, every funding application goes onto one of our prioritised lists.

 The law requires PHARMAC to stay within its budget

 The methods we use to get the best prices for medicines and medical devices

 How to find out what we plan to procure in the coming year.

 We use the tender to save money on the medicines we already fund, so we can fund more medicines

-The guides we use when we making decisions
+The guides we use when we make decisions